adamsilver/fdpb/02-a-checkout-flow.md

 This shows that solely relying on completion time as a metric for success is dangerous.
 You should also look at how accurate people's orders are by checking how often items are returned.
 Ideally, you should use both metrics together.

 *(Note: as this is the final step in the flow, the button's text should be set to “Place order” or similar.
 Leaving it as “Continue” would mislead the user into thinking there is another step to complete.
-This is likely to result canceled orders.)*
+This is likely to result in canceled orders.)*

 ### Visual Design